Zaïko Langa Langa: Subissez les Conséquences and major split

 On 1 August 1987, as part of the 4th All-Africa Games, Zaïko Langa Langa performed at a sold-out Moi International Sports Centre.
 The band maintained a busy concert schedule throughout the year, appearing at the Cirque d'Hiver Bouglione in Paris in October, at the Salle Arlequin in Brussels on 10 November, and at the Maison de la Mutualité in Paris on 28 November.
 On 20 November, they made history as the first Congolese band to perform on TF1, appearing on Panique sur le 16 hosted by Christophe Dechavanne, where they played "Sandra Lina" and "Muvaro".
 That same month, the band released their remix album Bongama Kamata Position.
 In December 1987, their eighteenth studio album, Subissez les Conséquences, was issued, and on 26–27 December, they celebrated their 18th anniversary with a two-day concert at the Palais du Peuple, with guest appearances by Papa Wemba, Evoloko Jocker, Mavuela Somo, and Félix Manuaku Waku.

 At this time, internal tensions escalated within the band due to leadership disputes, salary issues and unpaid royalties.
 These tensions, which had been simmering since the production of Subissez les Conséquences, eventually led to the band's official split on 6 May 1988.
-The division resulted in the formation of two distinct factions, the first being Zaïko Langa Langa Nkolo Mboka, which retained the core of the original lineup under the leadership of N'Yoka Longo.
-Although this faction adopted the name Zaïko Langa Langa Nkolo Mboka during a portion of the 1980s, it later came to be widely recognized simply as Zaïko Langa Langa.
-The other was Zaïko Langa Langa Familia Dei, established by Lengi-Lenga, Ilo Pablo, and Bimi Ombalé, and it included most of the band's members, approximately 80%.
+The division resulted in the formation of a new splinter band Zaïko Langa Langa Familia Dei, established by Ilo Pablo, and Bimi Ombalé, and it included most of the band's members, approximately 80%.
 Those who stayed with Longo were Belobi, Bapius, Matima, Yogo, Monzuluku, Zamuangana, and Gilbert Benamayi.
 After the split, both groups became rivals, vying for musical prominence and engaged in a lengthy legal dispute over naming rights.
 Following the split, Zaïko Langa Langa initiated a recruitment drive to rebuild its roster.
 New members included Adamo Ekula (vocals) and Baroza Bansimba (lead guitar) from Grand Zaïko Wawa, as well as Jean-Marie Motingia (bass), Doudou Adoula (atalaku), Shango Landu (rhythm guitar), and Mafuta Mondial (vocals) from Tout Choc Oka.
 Former Viva La Musica singer Aziza Nsiku also joined the lineup, along with vocalists Thylon Muanda and Lofanga Ea Bengolo.
 Alpha Kopeya was added on synthesizer, Shiro Mvuemba (ex-Minzoto Wella Wella) on lead guitar, and Cele Mbonda, a percussionist from Langa Langa Stars.

 Zaïko Langa Langa released their nineteenth LP, entitled Jetez l'Éponge, in December 1989, a medley to introduce the new members of the band.
 During that year's tour, on 3 December, they headlined a show at the Hammersmith Palais in London.